 series throughout the year.

 The statue of the Sacred Heart of Jesus dominates St. Anthony's Garden, which extends behind the cathedral-basilica to Royal Street.
-The garden is also the site of a monument to 30 members of a French ship who died in a yellow-fever epidemic in 1857.
+The garden is also the site of a monument to 30 crewmembers of a French ship, who died in a yellow-fever epidemic in 1857.
 The garden has been redesigned by famed French landscape architect Louis Benech, who also redesigned the Tuileries gardens in Paris.